SunnyCYC/aug4beat/README.md

     * HMM optimization:
         * After finishing training of several models, users may use the following scripts to find best parameters of HMM for each trained model.
         * run organize_hmmopt_todolist.py : to generate a list of model containing the model directories for the optimization process.
         * run hmmopt.py : to find the best parameters and save for each model.
+Note that larger search space (i.e. temp_range, transition_lambda_range, etc.)could be assigned in the script to find best parameters for your models.
+Current space is reduced to save time.
         * run organize_hmmopt_bestparams.py: to organize best parameters of all models into a .csv file.
         * run Inference.py: read the .csv file and conduct beat/downbeat tracking using the models included.